 The Open Discovery Framework (ODF) provides more information about the discovery engines and discovery services along with the metadata APIs.

-In Egeria, both the metadata server where the Discovery Engine OMAS runs and the discovery server are types of OMAG Servers.
-More information on the operation of the discovery server can be found under the Discovery Engine Services.
-These services belong to the specialist subsystem of the discovery server.
+In Egeria, both the metadata server where the Discovery Engine OMAS runs and the engine host whether the Asset Analysis OMES runs are types of OMAG Servers.
+More information on the operation of the engine host can be found under the Engine Services.

 The module structure for the Discovery Engine OMAS is as follows:

 discovery-engine-client supports the client library that is used by the discovery server (and the discovery engines and discovery services it hosts) to access the Discovery Engine OMAS’s REST API and out topic.

 discovery-engine-api supports the common Java classes that are used both by the client and the server.
 Since the Open Discovery Framework (ODF) defines most of the interfaces for the Discovery Engine OMAS, this module only needs to provide the interfaces associated with the out topic.

 discovery-engine-server supports in implementation of the metadata interfaces defined by the Open Discovery Framework (ODF) and its related event management.